symoon94/CNN-pytorch/README.md

 # CNN-pytorch
 Simple CNN Model with pytorch and MNIST dataset is used.
 This code was for my pytorch practice so more optimization is needed for actual usage.
+You need to make a directory './data' and download MNIST dataset in the directory.

 ## Usage